 - Contact information for the local humane society, a wildlife rescue or rehabilitation center, trusted veterinarians, and 24-hour emergency veterinary services

-- Paper and pen to write down notes and information
+- Paper and pen to jot down notes and information

 Animals, whether they’re wild or domestic, are usually fearful of human intervention when they’re hurt or dying.

-To avoid being bitten or causing them more distress and injury, follow these four rules when approaching an animal:
+To avoid being bitten or causing additional distress and injury, follow these four rules when approaching animals:

 - Move slowly and quietly, and stay as low to the ground as you can.

-- Avoid eye contact, which can be interpreted as a challenge.
+- Avoid eye contact, which can be seen as threatening.
 Keep your head down.

 - Talk very softly to dogs and cats, and be as quiet as possible around wildlife.

 - When you first approach, try to take whatever you may need to use with you so that you won’t have to go back for something and approach a second time.

 If you spot a stray animal near a busy road, turn off your vehicle, put the hazard lights on, and get out of the car, closing the door quietly.
 Take your leash, cat food or treats, towel, and gauze (in case the animal is injured) with you.